 - We suggest you start with 0.5% per week (easy).
 If you find your weight is dropping faster after a couple of weeks, you can dial up the target to 1.0% per week to match your actual progress.

 - For long-term sustainability, we don’t recommend you push to lose weight at more than 1.0% per week.
 Consistent progress is better than rapid progress, followed by rebound binging.

 - If you’re losing weight faster than 1.0% per week, consider allowing yourself to eat a little sooner before you get as hungry.
 Conversely, if you want to lose weight more quickly, try to wait until your glucose is just below your current trigger more often.

 For more details, see How Much Weight Should I Lose Per Week?

 Does It Matter If I Measure In mg/dL or mmol/L?

 - The DDF app will identify your location and choose the right units for your country.

-- As a general rule, people in the US measure blood glucose levels in mg/dL (imperial) while the rest of the world uses mmol/L (metric).
-To convert mg/dL to mmol/L, simply divide by 18 (and vice versa).
+- People in the US measure blood glucose levels in mg/dL (imperial), while the rest of the world uses mmol/L (metric).
+To convert mg/dL to mmol/L, divide by 18 (and vice versa).